 Margo Northrup joined the firm in 2004.
 She received a B.S. in English and Sociology from the University of South Dakota in 2000 and her Law Degree from the University of South Dakota School of Law in 2003.

 Margo is a member of the State Bar of South Dakota and the American Bar Association.
 She is admitted in the State Court and the Federal District Court for the State of South Dakota.
 Margo’s practice includes administrative law, telecommunications law, business transactions, family law, criminal defense, and general civil practice.

-Among other activities Margo is a member of the Pierre/ Ft.
-Pierre Rotary Club and P.E.O.
-Chapter CS.
-She is the President of the Oahe Chapter of the American Red Cross.
-She has served on the Board of Directors of the South Dakota Defense Lawyers for a number of years and is currently the President of the organization.
-Margo was a South Dakota Bar Commissioner from 2013-2015 and current serves on State Bar Strategic Planning Committee.
+Among other activities Margo is a member of the Pierre/Ft.
+Pierre Rotary Club and serves on the Board of Directors for the Oahe Foundation.
+She has served on the Board of Directors of the South Dakota Defense Lawyers for a number of years and is currently the Past-President of the organization.
+Margo was a South Dakota Bar Commissioner from 2013-2015 and currently serves on the State Bar Strategic Planning Committee.